mvilavidal/Epylib/README.md

 ## Dependencies

-Epylib uses the HDF5 binary data format.
-Please install the h5py package (https://www.h5py.org/).
+Epylib runs on Python 2.
+It uses the HDF5 binary data format to store array-like data with associated metadata.
+Please install the h5py package from https://www.h5py.org/.

 Additionally, epylib can automatically import recordings stored in EDF files.
 To enable this functionality the python library pyEDFlib needs to be installed (https://pyedflib.readthedocs.io).